grrminator/Easy-GPU-PV/README.md

 If that doesnt work, follow the steps below

-###FOLLOW THE NEXT STEPS IN THIS PRECISE ORDER TO FIX PARSEC BLACK SCREEN!
+###FOLLOW THE NEXT STEPS IN THIS PRECISE ORDER TO FIX LONG PARSEC BLACK SCREENS:

-1. After remoting into the VM Via hyper-V manager, log into parsec.
-2. Then after logging into parsec, remote into the VM with parsec with another machine or the host of the VM.
-3. After you see the desktop in parsec, close the hyper V connection.
-4. You now have a parsec enabled gaming VM!
+1. Open Hyper-V Manager.
+2. On the right side of the screen, select Virtual Switch Manager
+3. Select New Virtual Switch, Then Select External, Then press Create Virtual Switch.
+4. Make a name for it.
+I do Outer Network because I am bad with names.
+Then select external network, and in the dropdown, select the device you use to get internet on your host.
+5. Then click OK, then Yes.
+You may briefly lose internet.
+6. Then go back to Hyper-V Virtual Manager.
+Then select your VM, right click the VM, then settings.
+Then you select network adapter, and then set it to the new adapter you just made.
+Now the VM will behave like it is a new computer you connected directly to your router/wifi.
+7. Reboot VM so it can get fresh network settings.
+Parsec should now behave a bit better.

 #### This is important.
 DO NOT EVER, EEEEEEVER, Install the Parsec Virtual Display Adapter!